GrupoCATO/kobo-docker-ripcord/README.md

 2. [Docker Compose Installation on Ubuntu 16-04](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04) -- Make sure to complete the Prerequisites then do all the steps.
 Return here when complete.

+3. [Disable the Ubuntu Server Firewall](https://help.ubuntu.com/community/UFW) -- Firewall is disabled to eliminate problems during deployment. **After** a fully functional KoBo deployment is made feel free to enable the firewall.

 # Network Setup: